-In the past, the Museum’s water related events have been limited by a lack of dock space.
-The Thousand Islands Boat Museum (TIBM) docks will make possible an expanded boat show and parade, sailing school, in-water floating exhibits, boat rentals, cultural events, and much more.
+In the past, the Museum’s in-water gallery, exhibits and events have been limited by a lack of dock space.
+The Thousand Islands Boat Museum (TIBM) docks were built and made possible an expanded boat show and parade, sailing school, in-water floating exhibits, boat rentals, cultural events, and much more.
+The beautifully varnished Museum boats love the sunshine, but as most things in life, moderation is often necessary.
+That why the Museum is building a real home for its boats and activities!